Power of Attorney Forms

 Storing the form in a lockbox

-• Infer what the Principal would want if they were not Incapacitated
+• Determine the principal’s wishes if they were not incapacitated

-When Should a Power of Attorney be used?
+When Should a Person Use a Power of Attorney?

-Appointing an Agent to make decisions on an individual’s behalf can provide useful in a wide range of situations, including the scenarios below.
+Appointing an agent to make decisions on an individual’s behalf can prove beneficial in various situations, such as the examples below.

-• Incapacitation – if an individual believes they will not have the capacity to make sound decisions in the near future, completing a Medical Power of Attorney allows them to assign someone they trust to make decisions in their best interest when the time comes.
+• Incapacitation: If someone anticipates being unable to make sound decisions in the future, a medical power of attorney enables them to designate a trusted individual to make decisions in their best interest when the time comes.